basnijholt/nijho.lt/content/post/nixos-cache/index.md

       --override-input nixpkgs github:NixOS/nixpkgs/<REMOTE_COMMIT_HASH>
     ```

-## Why This Rocks
+## The benefits

-1.  **Guaranteed Cache Hits:** My laptop is mathematically forced to use the exact same package inputs as the server.
+1.  **Guaranteed Cache Hits:** My workstation is mathematically forced to use the exact same package inputs as the server.
     Nix calculates the hash, sees the match in the Harmonia cache, and downloads the binary instead of compiling it.
 2.  **No More OOMs:** The heavy lifting happens on a machine where I don't care if the build is slow or memory-intensive.
 3.  **Iterate Faster:** I can still tweak my local configuration files (`configuration.nix`, `home.nix`).